-Next to Nigeria there are "419 fraud" cells in nearly every country on earth.
+Next to Nigeria, there are "419 fraud" cells in nearly every country.
 Benin, the UK, South Africa, and Spain are heavily infested.
-419er operations are on the up-tick in China (both mainland China and Hong Kong), India and in Malaysia.
+419er operations are on the up-tick in China (both mainland China and Hong Kong), India, and Malaysia.
 There are 419er cells in the USA, Canada, Mexico, Ghana, Brazil, Egypt, Russia, Pakistan, and the Czech Republic.
-These days, about the only place on earth without 419 cells is Antarctica - for now, anyway.
+These days, the only place on Earth without 419 cells is Antarctica - for now, anyway.

 2.1.
 Small loss

-The total losses per victim vary between 200 and 30000 dollar over a period of a couple of months to half a year.
+The total losses per victim vary between 200 and 30000 dollars over a period of a couple of months to half a year.

 2.2.
 Medium loss

-In general these victims have fallen for the request for help to move and/or invest millions.
-More recent victims were offered substantial low interest loan for which they have to pay all types of advance fees.
+In general, these victims have fallen for the request for help to move and/or invest millions.
+More recent victims were offered substantial low-interest loans for which they have to pay all types of advance fees.

-The total losses per victim vary from 15000 to 210000 dollar over a period of a year to one and a half year.
+The total losses per victim vary from 15000 to 210000 dollars over a period of one year to one and a half years.

 2.3.
 High loss

-These variations of the 419 scam have in a majority of the cases a fall out to all the other business and private connections of the victim who are unaware brought in to the scam by the innocent victim.
-Very often the victim and his associates have to invest in: costly preparations - start up real production - pay real subcontractors - to facilitate 'the business' with the scammers and this leads to a snowball effect of damages which have included serious downsizing and bankruptcies of the companies involved.
-Damages are not limited to private persons or their enterprises, public companies just "feel a higher need" for hiding (translating) the consequences for their share holders.
+These variations of the 419 scam have, in most cases, a fallout to all the other business and private connections of the victim who are unaware brought into the scam by the innocent victim.
+Very often, the victim and his associates have to invest in: costly preparations - start-up real production - pay real subcontractors - to facilitate 'the business' with the scammers, and this leads to a snowball effect of damages which have included serious downsizing and bankruptcies, of the companies involved.
+Damages are not limited to private persons or their enterprises, public companies just "feel a higher need" to hide (translate) the consequences for their shareholders.

-The total losses per case, vary from 300 thousand to 12 million dollar over a period of one and a half to 8 years or longer, but we are aware of cases with higher damages.
-Cases with damages between half a million and a million dollar are quite common.
+The total losses per case vary from 300 thousand to 12 million dollars over a period of one and a half to 8 years or longer, but we are aware of cases with higher damages.
+Cases with damages between half a million and a million dollars are quite common.

 2.4.
 All victims

-Sustain emotional damages and when scammed for a longer period they appear to have a "connection" with their scammers which can be compared to the Stockholm-Syndrome.
-When this occurs it very often proves difficult to convince victims of the fact that they are the victim of a common but none the less elaborate advance fee scam.
-In many cases victims immediately contact their "trusted" scam contacts to discuss the problem they have with the people who have warned them for the scam, and the scam organization is equipped with all the fake detectives, FBI, Interpol and Secret Service agents or other fake officials necessary to gain control over the victim again
+Sustain emotional damages, and when scammed for a longer period they appear to have a "connection" with their scammers, which can be compared to the Stockholm-Syndrome.
+When this occurs it very often proves difficult to convince victims of the fact that they are the victim of a common but nonetheless elaborate advance fee scam.
+In many cases, victims immediately contact their "trusted" scam contacts to discuss the problem they have with the people who have warned them about the scam and the scam organization is equipped with all the fake detectives, FBI, Interpol, and Secret Service agents or other fake officials necessary to gain control over the victim again

 High-achieving professionals are the most likely to be defrauded, while the poor are harder to trick as they do not trust their own judgment.
 Doctors are especially vulnerable to scams that encourage them to do good.
 They often fall for a scam that starts with a request to help the less fortunate.
 "You need the victims to trust their own capabilities and experience."
-Our research, also shows a strong correlation between being conned and a family trauma.
-Among people who lose more than 150,000 pound to e-mail fraudsters, there is an 85% chance of a recent, parent-related event such as death or acrimonious separation impairing their judgment.
+Our research also shows a strong correlation between being conned and family trauma.
+Among people who lose more than 150,000 pounds to e-mail fraudsters, there is an 85% chance of a recent, parent-related event such as death or acrimonious separation impairing their judgment.

 3.1.1.
 Child-Parent Trauma

-A review of 362 of the most serious cases, in which victims lost more than 150,000 pound, found that 85 per cent had suffered a parent-related trauma's either death or an acrimonious separation.
+A review of 362 of the most serious cases, in which victims lost more than 150,000 pounds, found that 85 percent had suffered a parent-related trauma either death or an acrimonious separation.

-The report concludes that those who have suffered a bereavement appear to be more likely to be duped.
+The report concludes that those who have suffered a bereavement appear more likely to be duped.

-The poorly educated or financially inexperienced people are not so desirable to scammers because they did not trust their own judgment and soon realised that they had been duped.
+The poorly educated or financially inexperienced people are not so desirable to scammers because they do not trust their own judgment and soon realize that they have been duped.

-A significant number of high-loss cases involved specialists such as psychiatrists, psychologists and neurosurgeons.
+Many high-loss cases involved specialists such as psychiatrists, psychologists, and neurosurgeons.

-The 55-year-old man, from the west coast of America, witnessed his father die in a car accident at a young age, a traumatic event similar to the majority of highly educated scam victims.
+The 55-year-old man from the west coast of America witnessed his father die in a car accident at a young age, a traumatic event similar to most highly educated scam victims.

-He ignores any advice, even from fraud experts who tell him to stop all communications with the scammers because that he is participating in well-documented scams, because he cannot accept his mistakes.
-"He believes that one of these days he is going to prove to everybody that he was right all along, and that we are idiots.
-The idea of making amends (for involving his family in fraud) is overwhelming to him. (in 2017 sixteen years after his first contact) He would rather he is right, so he could have his self-esteem back."
+He ignores any advice, even from fraud experts who tell him to stop all communications with the scammers because he is participating in well-documented scams because he cannot accept his mistakes.
+"He believes that one of these days, he will prove to everybody that he was right all along and that we are idiots.
+The idea of making amends (for involving his family in fraud) is overwhelming to him. (in 2017, sixteen years after his first contact) He would rather he is right so that he could have his self-esteem back."